kevinyswong/kevinyswong.github.io/index.md

 position as a professor as "being afraid to give up a career that I thought to be certain and secure, but I knew that I should give it up because it was not me, my career as a teacher.
 I finally got the courage to give it up, but I left it very late."
-In describing the broader fear of living, Scruton said, "When you're confronted with this sort of fear, you might run from it into false consolations, things which are not real consolations because they involve no overcoming . . .
+And in describing the broader fear of living, Scruton said, "When you're confronted with this sort of fear, you might run from it into false consolations, things which are not real consolations because they involve no overcoming . . .
 I can see what it would be to take refuge in wine completely, and allow that to sooth one through one's day and to soothe one through one's inadequacies, to enable one to put this fear to one side.
 That is not a consolation.
 A consolation to me comes from having confronted trouble, and eliciting from the heart of the trouble the resolution of it."
+Scruton examines himself in the way of someone who has the habit of doing deep reflection: "I have always worked very hard at my literary gifts, but in every direction they've suggested, philosophical essays, fiction, anything that seems to come to my pen, but it's always been enormous work, and I've always connected it deliberately with my subjectivity, the peculiar confusion which I inherited by being born the thing that I was.
+And I made them slaves, my literary works, of my need, and each of them had the task of unraveling this confusion . . . except for a few academic articles, all this has been a completely personal voyage of discovery . . . so this was a very personal thing, which had nothing to do with the normal <i>Bildung</i> of a normal academic philosopher.
+My life was a kind of <i>Bildungsroman</i> in which the academic part was a sort of continuous and enjoyable mistake.
+I shouldn't have been a teacher, or I shouldn't have been locked away in libraries.
+My heart and soul have always been in other things, I've always been involved in other things, which have always been more important to feeding what I really think."

-His first marriage failed, but his second marriage, at 52, to Sophie Jeffreys, after a "slow, quiet, respectful courtship," not in the searing passion of thoughtless romance but in the quaint charm, quiet serenity, coquettish allure, and mutual attraction hidden beneath preserved dignity so apt to the British manner, lasted until his death.
+Scruton's first marriage failed, but his second marriage, at 52, to Sophie Jeffreys, after a "slow, quiet, respectful courtship," not in the searing passion of uninhibited romance but in the quaint charm, quiet serenity, coquettish allure, and mutual attraction hidden beneath preserved dignity so apt to the British manner, lasted until his death.
 Scruton composed a piece for the piano dedicated to his wife "which would convey something of her composure and orderliness."
 He called it BOREAS BLOWS NOT, referencing Herodotus: "Boreas blows not through the young virgin who lives alone in the house with her mother.
 Because at the time, Sophie was living alone in her house with her mother.
 So it was a description of Boreas the north wind refusing to blow, or unable to blow, through this secure little cottage."
 Scruton made for himself and his wife a version of this little cottage, with a yard in the front for the horses he kept for fox-hunting.
 In his cottage in the countryside of Wiltshire, on a plot of land he bought that he named Scrutopia, Scruton lived out his years with his wife among books lining the walls and a grand piano in the center of the living room.
 True to his word, Scruton dwelled, playing Bach in his village's church every Sunday.
-Scruton dwelled, returning to the countryside into which he was born: "My childhood was in a semi-detached house by a railway line in which we were, you know, very poor, very much living in the old class resentment of the English . . .
+Scruton dwelled, returning to the countryside into which he was
+born: "My childhood was in a semi-detached house by a railway line in which we were, you know, very poor, very much living in the old class resentment of the English . . .
 It has nothing to do with this.
 This here is created by books and music in the middle of a countryside which I love and among people doing innocent old-fashioned things with animals.
 That's as far as one can get."
 In Wiltshire, Scruton lived until his death in January 2020.
 May he rest in the peace of eternity that I too will one day join, hopefully having attained the same peace in human terms.

 <br>